An Intuitive Tutorial to Gaussian Process Regression: GAUSSIAN PROCESSES

 \end{ceqn} where \begin{ceqn}

-\end{ceqn} In the variance function $\text{cov}(\mathbf{f}_*)$, it can be noted that the variance does not depend on the observed output $\mathbf{y}$ but only on the inputs $\mathbf{X}$ and $\mathbf{X}_*$.
-This is a property of the Gaussian distribution \cite{Rasmussen2006}.
+\end{ceqn} In this expression, the variance function $\text{cov}(\mathbf{f}_*)$ reveals that the uncertainty in predictions depends solely on the input values $\mathbf{X}$ and $\mathbf{X}_*$, not on the observed outputs $\mathbf{y}$.
+This characteristic is a distinctive property of Gaussian distributions \cite{Rasmussen2006}.

-\section{Illustrative example}
+\section{ILLUSTRATIVE EXAMPLE}

-An implementation of the standard GPR is shown in this section.
-The example follows the algorithm in \cite{Rasmussen2006} as follows.
+This section demonstrates an implementation of the standard GPR, adhering to the algorithm outlined in Rasmussen (2006) \cite[Algorithm 2.1]{Rasmussen2006}. \begin{ceqn}